RayBB/openlibrary-docs/Home.md

 msgstr[0] "%(count)d personne attend ce livre."
 msgstr[1] "%(count)d personnes attendent ce livre."
 ```
 The top of the file declares the number of different plural forms for the language since this varies widely among languages.
-There is more information on plural forms support here: https://www.gnu.org/software/gettext/manual/html_node/Plural-forms.html
+There is more information on plural forms support [here](https://www.gnu.org/software/gettext/manual/html_node/Plural-forms.html).

-### Python Files
+## Python Files

 * Follow the HTML instructions above, but omit the `$`.
 E.g.

 ```python